Bill Traylor

 1979-1980

 Bill Traylor 1854-1974, Works on Paper, R.H.
-Oosterom, Inc., NYC
+Oosterom, Inc., New York, NY

-Untitled (wild event), 1939, tempera and graphite on cardboard, 13.5 x 7.5 in
+Untitled (wild event), 1939, tempera and graphite on cardboard, 13.5 x 7.5 in.

-Untitled, 1939, graphite and tempera on cardboard, 13 x 10.5 in
+Untitled, 1939, graphite and tempera on cardboard, 13 x 10.5 in.

 Untitled, ca 1939-1942, colored pencil and graphite on cardboard, 10.75 x 7.25